confluentinc/getting-started-guides/spring-boot/README.md

 mkdir -p src/main/resources
 ```

-Paste the following configuration data into a file located at `src/main/resources/application.yaml`:
+Paste the following configuration data into a file located at `src/main/resources/application.yaml`, substituting the plaintext port(s) output when you started Kafka.

 ```yaml file=getting-started-local.yaml
 ```